Arnaud Bovy

-Arnaud Bovy (born 17 September 2000) is a Belgian tennis player.
+Arnaud Bovy (born 17 September 2000) is a former Belgian tennis player.

-Bovy has a career high ATP singles ranking of 570 achieved on 13 January 2020.
-He also has a career high ATP doubles ranking of 572 achieved on 14 February 2020.
+Bovy had a career high ATP singles ranking of No. 570 achieved on 13 January 2020.
+He also had a career high ATP doubles ranking of No. 572 achieved on 14 February 2020.
 He retired from professional tennis in August 2022.

 Bovy made his ATP main draw debut at the 2019 European Open after receiving a wildcard for the doubles main draw partnering Steve Darcis.